LlamaIndex

 Strengths

-- +Facilitates event-driven workflows that combine multiple agents and data sources, described as more flexible than graph-based approaches.
+• +Supports flexible, event-driven workflows for combining agents and tools, described as more flexible than graph-based approaches.

 Weaknesses